Coronavirus in Finland: Status and FAQs

 - other companies and organizations of which you are a customer

-Netposti is a free online mailbox service from Finland's postal service, Itella, also known as Posti.
-Rather than receive paper letters, Netposti allows you to receive your letters in electronic form from over 4,000 enterprises, organizations and authorities.
+OmaPosti is a free online mail service from Finland's postal service, Itella, also known as Posti.
+Rather than receive paper letters, OmaPosti allows you to receive your letters in electronic form from over 4,000 enterprises, organizations and authorities.
 The service is content-neutral and independent of delivery operators.
+Apart from mail, you can track parcel deliveries, receive notifications when invoices are due, and more.
+You can use OmaPosti with any device.

-- An electronic letter in Netposti looks exactly the same as the corresponding letter on paper
+- An electronic letter or invoice in OmaPosti looks exactly the same as the corresponding item on paper

 Posti will automatically forward all mail addressed to the old address of a person who has filed a change of address notification for one month free of charge.